LucasDelfino92/morrowindsharp/setup.md

   - Click **Create Statics**.
 - Wait then click **Finish**.

-![Screenshot](pictures/DistantLand3.png?)

 Now that you are back on the **Distant Land** tab you will see all previously unavailable options are now enabled.
-To get you started, I recommend you copy the settings as shown in the image above.
+To get you started, I recommend you copy the settings as shown in the image below.
 These draw distance settings will preserve the foggy aesthetic of vanilla Morrowind, which I recommend over the absurd draw distance seen in most modern Morrowind screenshots.
 If you are aching for a little bit of extra draw distance, I suggest increasing the **Draw Distance** to 5,0, and cranking up the **Above Water Fog** settings to Start 3,0 and End 5,0.

+![Screenshot](pictures/DistantLand3.png?)

+> ⚠️ Note that Per-pixel lighting takes a heavy toll on your framerate.
+You can disable it entirely, or limit it to **Interiors only**.

-A rule of thumb is to regenerate your distant land any time you install or uninstall mods.
+> ℹ️ Regenerate your distant land any time you install or uninstall mods that affect the landscape.
 Most importantly, the process will be much easier as you only need to click on **Run above steps using saved / default settings** the next time you are on the **Distant Land Generation** window.
 On your first distant land generation, MGE XE defaults to **Distant Land configuration setup...**.

-> ⚠️ Note that Per-pixel lighting takes a heavy toll on your framerate.
-You can disable it entirely, or limit it to **Interiors only**.

 ## Mod Installation Instructions